mozilla-services/socorro/docs/gettingstarted.rst

       Pull requests welcome!

-At that point, you should have a functional Socorro development environment.
+At that point, you should have a basic functional Socorro development environment.

+See :ref:`webapp-chapter` for additional setup and running the webapp.

+See :ref:`processor-chapter` for additional setup and running the processor.

 Configuration